Start the conversation

 Xylem is based in New York, but it has operations and services that reach across Asia and Europe.
-On Jan.
-30, the company debuted a new service hub and pump rental operation in the Philippines, according to reports from TrenchLessInternational.com.
+In 2018, the company debuted a new service hub and pump rental operation in the Philippines, according to reports from TrenchLessInternational.com.

-The Philippines have ongoing issues with tropical cyclones and heavy storms, and Xylem's new hub will produce the flood-control equipment that is desperately needed throughout the country.
+The Philippines have ongoing issues with tropical cyclones and heavy storms, and Xylem's new hub produces the flood-control equipment that is desperately needed throughout the country.